First Drone Strikes: Can Trump Write off Yemen This Time?

 These false and misleading claims might bring more misery to the long-suffering people of Yemen, but they won’t be able to help Trump write off Yemen just yet; they are the fighters of Arabia.

-Posted by Ian Greenhalgh on January 24, 2017, With 2262 Reads Filed under Military.
+Posted by Ian Greenhalgh on January 24, 2017, With 2273 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.